Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Rigidities of an object

 \begin{definition}[Topos-rigidity] An object $X$ of a Grothendieck topos $\E$ is \demph{topos-rigid} if the lex cocontinuous functor $\gmX\colon \OC \to \E$ that sends the universal object $\uniobj$ to $X$ is fully faithful (i.e., the corresponding geometric morphism $\E \to \OC$ is connected and defines a quotient topos). \end{definition} \memo{The free lex-cocomplete category with one object might be different from $\OC$...?
 See \cite{anel2021topo}.(We avoided this problem by considering only Grothendieck topoi.)} \begin{definition}[Inhabited-topos-rigidity] An object $X$ of a Grothendieck topos $\E$ is \demph{inhabited-topos-rigid} if the object $X$ is inhabited and the corresponding geometric morphism $\E \to \iOC$ is connected. \end{definition}

-We are interested in the notion of rigidities because we can use it to solve Lawvere's open problem \cite{Open240411Lawvere}.
+We are interested in the notion of rigidities because we can use it to solve Lawvere's open problem \cite{Open240411LawvereRevised}.

-\begin{lemma} If an endofunctor $F\colon \iOC \to \iOC$ is an equivalence of categories, then $F$ is naturally isomorphic to $\id_{\iOC}$. \end{lemma} \begin{proof} Due to the universality of the topos $\iOC$, it is enough to prove the functor $F$ sends the universal inhabited object $\uniinhobj$ to itself up to isomorphism.
+\begin{lemma} If an endofunctor $F\colon \iOC \to \iOC$ is an equivalence of categories, then $F$ is naturally isomorphic to $\id_{\iOC}$. \end{lemma} \begin{proof} Due to the universality of the topos $\iOC$, it is enough to prove that the functor $F$ sends the universal inhabited object $\uniinhobj$ to itself up to isomorphism.
 To prove this, we characterize the object $\uniinhobj$ by the categorical structure of the topos $\iOC$.
 Since the category $\neFinSet$ is Cauchy complete, (the essential image of) the full subcategory $(\neFinSet)^{\op}\hookrightarrow \iOC$ is characterized as the full subcategory consisting of all tiny (= small projective) objects.
 Therefore, the universal inhabited object $\uniinhobj$ is characterized as an initial object among the tiny objects in $\iOC$.
-This characterization is preserved by the equivalence $F$. \end{proof} \begin{proposition} If a Grothendieck topos $\E$ has a proper class number of (mutually non-isomorphic) inhabited-topos-rigid objects, then the topos $\E$ has a proper class number of (mutually non-equivalent) quotient topoi. \end{proposition} \begin{proof} For two inhabited-topos-rigid object $X,Y\in \ob(\E)$, the corresponding geometric morphisms $\overline{X}, \overline{Y}\colon \E \to \iOC$ are connected, and thus define quotient topoi of $\E$.
+This characterization is preserved by the equivalence $F$. \end{proof} \begin{proposition} If a Grothendieck topos $\E$ has proper class many (mutually non-isomorphic) inhabited-topos-rigid objects, then the topos $\E$ has proper class many (mutually non-equivalent) quotient topoi. \end{proposition} \begin{proof} For two inhabited-topos-rigid object $X,Y\in \ob(\E)$, the corresponding geometric morphisms $\overline{X}, \overline{Y}\colon \E \to \iOC$ are connected, and thus define quotient topoi of $\E$.

 Suppose these two quotient topoi are equivalent, i.e., there exists an equivalence of categories $F\colon \iOC \to \iOC$ such that the following diagram of geometric morphisms

 is commutative up to natural isomorphism.
 By \cref{LemmaMetaRigidity}, we conclude that two geometric morphisms $\overline{X}, \overline{Y}$ are naturally isomorphic, and especially $X,Y$ are isomorphic by the Yoneda lemma\memo{tuiki sitaked jyoutyoudattara kesite kudasai}.
 This proves that the two non-isomorphic inhabited-topos-rigid objects induce two non-equivalent quotient topoi. \end{proof}